kristinwegener/backend-api-routes-products/README.md

 In this challenge, you will

 - create an api with two endpoints (for all products and for a single one) and
-- consume these endpoints with `SWR` to render the products in the browser.
+- consume the endpoints with `SWR` to render the products in the browser.

 ## Task